-Specific events and issues, like great recession, sovereign debt crisis, brexit, deflationary risks and financial stability, will be used to study how institutions have changed in the recent years as well as to highlight differences in policy implementations.
+Specific events and related issues, namely the Great recession, the sovereign debt crisis and the 2020 pandemic, will be used to study how institutions and policy instruments have changed in the recent years.

 Slides and other lecture material (papers and articles) will be available in the moodle page as well as the reading lists for the topics.

 70% based on a written exam with essay-like questions.

 30% based on the presentation and participation to discussion.

 Students that will not attend lectures and that will not present their own work to the class will be asked to prepare two extra papers for the exam.